The Rental: Production

 In March 2019, it was announced Alison Brie, Dan Stevens, Sheila Vand and Jeremy Allen White had joined the cast of the film, with Dave Franco directing from a screenplay he wrote alongside Joe Swanberg.
 Franco, Elizabeth Haggard, Ben Stillman, Teddy Schwarzman, Swanberg and Christopher Storer served as producers on the film, under their Ramona Films and Black Bear Pictures banners, respectively, while Michael Heimler and Sean Durkin acted as executive producers.

 Principal photography began on April 22, 2019, lasting through May 24, in Bandon and Portland, Oregon.

 Saunder Jurriaans and Danny Bensi composed the film's score, released by Lakeshore Records.

 Release

-In April 2020, IFC Films acquired distribution rights to the film and scheduled it to be released on July 24, 2020.
+In April 2020, IFC Films acquired U.S. distribution rights to the film and scheduled it to be released on July 24, 2020.
 Due to the COVID-19 pandemic, the film held its premiere at the Vineland Drive-In theatre in City of Industry, California on June 18, 2020.